shade-econ/sequence-jacobian/README.md

 pip install git+https://github.com/shade-econ/sequence-jacobian@master
 ```

-## Resources
+*Optional package*: SSJ also provides an interface for plotting the directed acyclic graph (DAG) representation of models.
+This feature requires both the [Graphviz](https://www.graphviz.org/) graph drawing software and the corresponding [Python package](https://pypi.org/project/graphviz/).
+If you have the Anaconda Python distribution, you can try installing both by typing `conda install -c conda-forge python-graphviz` at a terminal.

+## Using SSJ: introductory notebooks

-The `notebooks` folder contains a number of examples.
-We recommend working through the notebooks in this order.
-[Click here](https://github.com/shade-econ/sequence-jacobian/raw/master/notebooks/notebooks.zip) to download all notebooks as a zip.
+To learn how to use the toolkit, it's best to work through our introductory Jupyter notebooks, which show how SSJ can be used to represent and solve various models.
+We recommend working through the notebooks in the order listed below.
+[Click here to download all notebooks as a zip](https://github.com/shade-econ/sequence-jacobian/raw/master/notebooks/notebooks.zip).

 - [RBC](https://github.com/shade-econ/sequence-jacobian/blob/master/notebooks/rbc.ipynb)
     - represent macro models as collections of blocks (DAG)